-Evocative of unbridled fun and colorful costumes, Carnival everywhere originates from ancestral rituals performed on the occasion of the end of winter and the inception of the warmer months to bode well for the approaching new harvest.
+Evocative of unbridled fun and colorful costumes, Carnival everywhere originates from ancestral rituals performed on the occasion of the end of winter in Italy and the inception of the warmer months to bode well for the approaching new harvest.
 Today, all over Italy, carnival season means wild parties, allegoric floats, and funny masks, and every Italian region proudly preserves and carries on with its own traditions.

 Among the most popular Carnival celebrations in Italy are the ones in Venice and Viareggio, but these are far from being the only ones worth attending.
 On the fascinating island of Sardinia, the Carnival is always met with important historical celebrations that bring together townspeople of all ages, from thousand-year-old rituals to reckless horse tournaments.